DATAMATH CALCULATOR MUSEUM

 use of the NAND Flash-ROM memory is file based mass-memory storage such as

-Bytes size compared with 32M Bytes CMOS NAND EEPROM located in the later TI-Nspire.
+Bytes size compared with 32M Bytes CMOS NAND Flash-ROM located in the later TI-Nspire.

 is the abbreviation of synchronous dynamic random access memory and is used as

 program and data memory for microprocessor systems.
 Each bit of data in a SDRAM